529 College Savings Plans FAQs

 3. The funds can be left in the account with the current beneficiary in case the beneficiary goes back to school at a later date or until the account owner decides who should be the next beneficiary.

 7. Do I have to invest in my own state’s plan?
 No, but there may be tax benefits to entice you to invest in your own state’s plan.
 Regardless of which state plan you choose, the funds can be used at any accredited university, vocational school, or post-secondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education.
 Therefore, you can invest in the Illinois 529 plan and attend a school outside of Illinois.

-8. Does Illinois offer any tax benefits to invest in the Illinois 529 plan?
-Yes, it does.
-An individual Illinois resident can contribute up to $10,000 per year to an Illinois 529 plan, and deduct the contribution when calculating his or her Illinois state income tax.
-Married couples filing their taxes jointly can contribute up to $20,000 per year, regardless of the number of children they have, and deduct the $20,000 when calculating their Illinois income tax.
-For example, if a couple contributed $20,000 per year to their child’s 529 plan, they would get a state tax deduction of $990 ($20,000 x 4.95%, the Illinois state tax rate).
+8. Do Illinois and Wisconsin offer any tax benefits to invest in their 529 plans?
+Yes, they do.
+An individual Illinois resident can deduct up to $10,000 in contributions to an Illinois 529 plan per year from their state income tax.
+Married couples filing taxes jointly can deduct up to $20,000 per year, regardless of the number of children they have.
+For example, if a couple contributed $20,000 per year to their child’s 529 plan, they would get a state tax benefit of $990 ($20,000 x 4.95%, the Illinois state tax rate).

 9. When do I have to make the contribution?
 Assuming the account is already opened, contributions to the Illinois 529 plans must be postmarked on or before December 31 of the given calendar year.

 10. Can I invest in whatever I want?
 No, each state has a list of funds for investment.